 Phil, quick question for you.

-We uh you know, uh the audience is probably familiar with the edited redacted transcripts that came out of the Orlando collar and uh where they removed any references to Islam, his declaring bayat to Baghdadi, everything else that happened there.
+The audience is probably familiar with the edited, red-acted transcripts that came out of the Orlando caller and where they removed any references to Islam, his declaring bayat to Baghdadi, everything else that happened there.

-What what was what was your take, you know, when when you saw that that?
+What was your take when you saw that?

 Did you see the same thing at DHS?

-Yeah, they've been deleting, modifying, removing, censoring, scrubbing, whatever adjective you want for about eight years, maybe ten, as a form of policy.
+Yeah, they've been deleting, modifying, removing, censoring, scrubbing, whatever adjective you want for about eight years, maybe 10, as a form of policy.

 So when Attorney General Loretta Lynch did that, again, I was not surprised by it at all.

-So what we're seeing here really is a top-down scrubbing that's that's directly impacting our ability to do strategic operational and tactical intelligence.
+So what we're seeing here really is a top-down scrubbing that's directly impacting our ability to do strategic, operational, and tactical intelligence.

-That's not only directly impacting our oper our operational intelligence, it's leading to the death of people because those cases that we worked on that they deleted the information from are directly related to San Bernardino in Orlando.
+It's not only directly impacting our operational intelligence, it's leading to the death of people because those cases that we worked on that they deleted the information from are directly related to San Bernardino in Orlando.

 Amen, Phil.

-Phil, we're we're we're all sitting here, you know, at this critical juncture in American history, the election looming.
+Phil, we're all sitting here at this critical juncture in American history, the election looming.

-And uh, you know, I think the American people are starting to like what they're here.
+And I think the American people are starting to like what they're here.

-They're getting some truth, and we're gonna keep bringing it back to you after this hard break we have coming up.
+They're getting some truth, and we're going to keep bringing it back to you after this hard break we have coming up.

 Again, Sean Hannity, Twitter at Sean Hannity.

-I'm joined here in studio by Philip Haney, my co-host today, author of the book See Something Say Nothing, former Department of Homeland Security.
+I'm joined here in studio by Philip Payney, my co-host today, author of the book See Something, Say Nothing, former Department of Homeland Security.

 I'm also joined in theater by a couple of Navy SEALs now.